-Stabilize the power supply with a capacitor placed close to the OPT3006 VDD and GND pins.
+The PCB layout design for the OPT3001 requires a couple of considerations.
+Bypass the power supply with a capacitor placed close to the OPT3001.
 Note that optically reflective surfaces of components also affect the performance of the design.
 The three-dimensional geometry of all components and structures around the sensor must be taken into consideration to prevent unexpected results from secondary optical reflections.
-Placing capacitors and components at a distance of at least twice the height of the component is usually sufficient, although further placement can still achieve good results.
-The most optimal optical layout is to place all close components on the opposite side of the PCB from the OPT3006.
+Placing capacitors and components at a distance of at least twice the height of the component is usually sufficient.
+The most optimal optical layout is to place all close components on the opposite side of the PCB from the OPT3001.
 However, this approach may not be practical for the constraints of every design.